- First-Timer’s Guide to the Colorado Symphony

 - Alternative: Alternative concerts include many of our non-traditional orchestral concerts.
 This features everything from tribute performances to our new Imagination Artist Series.
 These are great gateways to a symphony experience.

-- Spotlight: Spotlight performances features some of the biggest names in the performing arts, including Itzhak Perlman, Bernadette Peters, and Joshua Bell in the 2022/23 Season.
+- Spotlight: Spotlight performances feature some of the biggest names in the performing arts, including Audra McDonald, Renée Fleming, and Yo-Yo Ma in the 2023/24 Season.

 - Family: Family concerts offer programming specifically catered towards families and children.